Amid Russia shelling, Ukraine aims to strengthen government

 In other developments Monday:

 — A new round of talks about the resumption of grain exports from Ukraine’s Black Sea ports could take place in Turkey later this week, said Turkish Defense Minister Hulusi Akar.
-Turkey last week hosted a meeting between U.N. officials and military delegations from Russia, Ukraine and Turkey to discuss a U.N. plan to allow Ukraine to safely export grains through the Black Sea.
-The date for the new meeting was not announced.
+Turkey last week hosted a meeting between U.N. officials and military delegations from Russia, Ukraine and Turkey to discuss a U.N. plan to allow Ukraine to export grains through the Black Sea, and for Russia to be allowed to export grain and fertilizers.
 Some 22 million tons of grain are stuck in Ukraine because of the war.

-— Putin said Monday that he was dedicated to improving the living standards for Russians during the military operation in Ukraine.
-He said “our main goal is the alleviation of poverty” and inequality, claiming that the percentage of Russians living in poverty had decreased from 12.9% in 2017 to 11% in late 2021.
-Putin also told the Council for Strategic Development and National Projects that the high energy prices associated with the Ukraine operation are benefiting Russia.
+— Ukraine says some Russian forces have been using topographical maps from 1969 as they fight in the country’s east.
+The Ukrainian military’s general staff, citing the country’s internal security service, said the maps were used by Russian troops fighting around the Kharkiv but did not have buildings built since the early 1970s.

 Follow the AP’s coverage of the war at https://apnews.com/hub/russia-ukraine